ChristopherStansbury/100DaysofCode/README.md

 # 100DaysofCode
 Day 1: Install Python and set up your coding environment.
 Learn the basics of syntax, variables, data types, and operators.
-Day 2: Learn how to use conditional statements, loops, and functions in Python.
+<br>Day 2: Learn how to use conditional statements, loops, and functions in Python.
 Practice with some simple exercises and challenges.
 Day 3: Learn how to work with strings, lists, tuples, and dictionaries in Python.
 Practice with some string manipulation and data analysis tasks.
 Day 4: Learn how to use modules, packages, and libraries in Python.
 Explore some of the most popular and useful ones, such as math, random, datetime, requests, and BeautifulSoup.
 Day 5: Learn how to handle errors and exceptions in Python.
 Practice with some debugging techniques and tools.